marshalc/emencia-django-newsletter/README.rst

   * Public - assuming it's all public.
 If we need private (and therefore password protected) we'll add it later
   * Attachments.
 Add it back in later.
   * Workgroups.
 Not a clear purpose for use yet.
-  * Internationalisation.
-I'll just admit this isn't something I know a lot about, nor have a use for presently.

 Statistics
  * Want basic tracking of messages sent, and messages opened to be working.